gnss-sdr/gnss-sdr/README.md

 ```
 $ cd gnss-sdr/build
 ```
-- Configure and build the program:
+- Configure and build the application:
 ```
 $ cmake ../
 $ make